ComputationalCryoEM/ASPIRE-Python/docs/source/installation.rst

    conda activate aspire

    # Install the ``aspire`` package from the checked out code,
-   # and additionally installs extra developer tools:
+   # and additional developer tools:
    pip install -e ".[dev]"